Click on the course titles below to view general syllabi for Biology courses.

 BIOL 438 (3) Zoological Physics

-Animal systems are viewed from a physicist’s perspective.
-Topics include sensory systems, energy budgets, locomotion, internal flows, and physical advantages of grouping.
+Animal systems viewed from a physicist’s perspective.
+Topics include sensory systems, energy budgets, locomotion, internal flows, physical advantages of grouping.
 [3-0-0]

 Prerequisite: One of PHYS 101, PHYS 107, PHYS 117, PHYS 153, PHYS 157, SCIE 001.
 (BIOL 325 is recommended.)